cfrg/draft-irtf-cfrg-bbs-pseudonyms/DesignIssues.md

 Pros:

 1. Keeps information flow in issuer known PID case simple
-2. Allows for issuer  known  PID to work with anonymous holder binding
+2. Allows for issuer  known  PID to work with anonymous holder binding.
+This is a more complicated information flow and would be equivalent to flow in Approach 1 for this case.

 Cons: